Leony99/API-Example/README.md

 #  Developer Guide: API Example

-In this documentation, we will explore a web application developed with Next.js, a powerful React framework, combined with Mongoose for database management.
+In this documentation, we will explore a web application developed with Next.js, a powerful React framework, combined with Tailwind CSS for styling and Mongoose for database management.
 The purpose of this project is to learn and practice modern web development techniques, especifically focusing on building an API and their endpoints.

 ## Table of Contents